lwasser/all-contributors/src/content/docs/project/contribute.md

 Thanks for your interest in the project!
 Pull Requests are welcome for any type of improvement, from a small typo to a new section in the docs.
 Help us make the project better!

-All the source code is available at [github.com/all-contributors/all-contributors](https://github.com/all-contributors/all-contributors/tree/main/docs)
+All of the source code for the documentation is available in this repository here: [github.com/all-contributors/all-contributors](https://github.com/all-contributors/all-contributors/tree/main/docs)

+The all-contributors bot can be [found here:](https://github.com/all-contributors/all-contributors-bot)

+And the all-contributors CLI can be found  [here:](https://github.com/all-contributors/all-contributors-cli)

 ## Committing to an all-contributors repo